-FIG. 5 shows a flowchart of a preferred embodiment of a second exemplary one-show blind signature showteachings of the present invention.
+FIG. 5 shows a flowchart of a preferred embodiment of a second exemplary one-show blind signature showing system extension to FIG. 2 in accordance with the teachings of the present invention.

-FIG. 6 shows a flowchart of a preferred embodiment of a refund signature showing system, for the exemplary embodiments of FIG. 4 and FIG. 5, in accordance with 60 the teachings of the present invention.
+FIG. 6 shows a flowchart of a preferred embodiment embodiments of FIG. 4 and FIG. 5, in accordance with the teachings of the present invention.